Granite Sealers

 Wearing gloves, be sure to apply the granite sealer evenly over the entire surface of the counter.
 Once the entire surface is damp, then it’s time to move on to the next step.
 Be sure to not overapply the sealer.
 The counter should be damp, but it shouldn’t be soaking wet.

-Now is the part of the process where the sealer is allowed time to be absorbed by the granite.
-Although the amount of time required for this happen varies from one product to the next, it usually takes about 20 to 40-minutes for the product to be fully absorbed by the granite.
+Now is the part of the process where you allow time for the granite to absorb the sealer.
+Although the amount of time required for this to happen varies from one product to the next, it usually takes about 20 to 40-minutes.
 Just be sure to follow your product’s directions for guidance on how long to wait if you’re unsure.

 Step Six: Finish It Up

-If the product’s label indicates that a second coat is required, then go ahead and apply a second coat using the same method of application.
-As was the case with the first coat, make sure that the product is evenly spread over the entire counter.
-When that’s been done, allow the second coat to dry for the appropriate amount of time.
+If the product’s label says to apply a second coat, then go ahead and apply a second coat using the same method of application.
+As was the case with the first coat, make sure to evenly spread the product over the entire counter.
+Allow the second coat to dry for the appropriate amount of time.
 It’s now time to clean up any excess granite sealer that may be on the surface.
 Remember, too much granite sealer will leave a haze, so be sure to be diligent about removing the excess.
-After that’s done, do not use or touch the counter for approximately 48-hours.
-After 48-hours, the counter can be cleaned and used again.
+After that, do not use or touch the counter for approximately 48-hours.

 Previous article